2024 DC Defenders season

 The 2024 DC Defenders season was the third season for the DC Defenders as a professional American football franchise and their first as a member of the United Football League (UFL).
 The Defenders played their home games at Audi Field and were led by head coach Reggie Barlow.

 Following an upset loss to the Arlington Renegades in the 2023 XFL Championship, the franchise looked to return the playoffs.
-However, the team would be troubled with injuries to key players and poor defensive play.
-This resulted in the team going on a poor 3–3 start by Week 6 in which they would never recover.
-They were officially eliminated from playoff contention following a Week 8 loss to the St. Louis Battlehawks.
+However, despite a 2–1 start, the team would be troubled with injuries to key players and poor defensive play, resulting in them going on a poor 3–3 start by Week 6 in which they would never recover as they were officially eliminated from playoff contention following a Week 8 loss to the St. Louis Battlehawks.